alsatarysamah/restyServer/README.md

     Request Headers: Bearer token
-    Request Parameters: ID of the history record to update Request Body: JSON object containing data to update in the record Response Status Codes:
+    Request Parameters: ID of the history record to update Request Body: JSON object containing data to update in the record
-        200: Success
-        400: Bad Request (due to invalid input data)
-        401: Unauthorized
-        404: Not Found (if the history record with the specified ID is not found)
-        500: Internal Server Error

 DELETE /history/:id

     Description: This endpoint deletes an existing history record by its ID.
     Request Headers: Bearer token
-    Request Parameters: ID of the history record to delete Response Status Codes:
+    Request Parameters: ID of the history record to delete
-        200: Success
-        401: Unauthorized
-        404: Not Found (if the history record with the specified ID is not found)
-        500: Internal Server Error

 GET /history/:id

     Description: This endpoint retrieves a single history record by its ID.
     Request Headers: Bearer token
-    Request Parameters: ID of the history record to retrieve Response Status Codes:
+    Request Parameters: ID of the history record to retrieve

-        200: Success
-        401: Unauthorized
+GET /user

+     Description:
+     Returns all user records.

+    Request Headers:
+    Authorization: Bearer <token>

+    Response Status Codes:
+    200 OK - The request was successful and the response contains the user records.
+    401 Unauthorized - The request requires authentication and the token is missing or invalid.
+    500 Internal Server Error - An error occurred while processing the request on the server.

+POST /user

+    Description:
+    Creates a new user record in the database.

+    Request Headers:
+    Authorization: Bearer <token>

+    Request Body:
+    {
+    "username": "<string>",
+    "password": "<string>",
+    "email": "<string>",
+    "role": "<string>"
+    }

+PUT /user/:id

+    Description:
+    Updates the user record with the specified ID.

+    Request Headers:
+    Authorization: Bearer <token>

+    Request Parameters:
+    id: The ID of the user record to update.

+    Request Body:
+    {
+    "username": "<string>",
+    "password": "<string>",
+    "email": "<string>",
+    "role": "<string>"
+    }

+DELETE /user/:id

+    Description:
-        404: Not Found (if the history record with the specified ID is not found)
+    Deletes the user record with the specified ID.

-        500: Internal Server Error
+    Request Headers:
+    Authorization: Bearer <token>

+    Request Parameters:
+    id: The ID of the user record to delete.

-GET /history?url=<url>
+GET /user/:id

-    Description: This endpoint retrieves all history records that contain a specific URL.
+    Description:
+    Returns the user record with the specified ID.

-    Request Headers: Bearer token
+    Request Headers:
+    Authorization: Bearer <token>

-    Request Query Parameters: URL to search for Response Status Codes:
+    Request Parameters:
-        200: Success
-        401: Unauthorized
-        500: Internal Server Error
+    id: The ID of the user record to retrieve.